ishwar00/bakugo/doc/bakugo_spec.md

 or string respectively, depending on whether it is a boolean, rune, integer, floating-point, complex, or string constant.

-Implementation restriction: Although numeric constants have arbitrary precision in the language, a compiler may implement them using an internal representation with limited precision.
+> ***Implementation restriction:*** Although numeric constants have arbitrary precision in the language, a compiler may implement them using an internal representation with limited precision.
 That said, every implementation must:
+>

-- Represent integer constants with at least 256 bits.
+> - Represent integer constants with at least 256 bits.
-- Represent floating-point constants, including the parts of a complex constant, with a mantissa of at least 256 bits and a signed binary exponent of at least 16 bits.
+> - Represent floating-point constants, including the parts of a complex constant, with a mantissa of at least 256 bits and a signed binary exponent of at least 16 bits.
-- Give an error if unable to represent an integer constant precisely.
+> - Give an error if unable to represent an integer constant precisely.
-- Give an error if unable to represent a floating-point or complex constant due to overflow.
+> - Give an error if unable to represent a floating-point or complex constant due to overflow.
-- Round to the nearest representable constant if unable to represent a floating-point or complex constant due to limits on precision.
+> - Round to the nearest representable constant if unable to represent a floating-point or complex constant due to limits on precision.
+>

-These requirements apply both to literal constants and to the result of evaluating _constant expressions_.
+> These requirements apply both to literal constants and to the result of evaluating _constant expressions_.

 ## Variables